krim404/DellXPS15-9550-OSX/README.md

 Setup tested with the XPS15 containing Toshiba 512GB SSD, 16GB RAM and 4K Display as well as LiteON 512GB SSD, 8GB RAM and the FHD Display

-You can follow the guide to install BigSur on your own machine: [guide][1]
+You can follow the guide to install Monterey on your own machine: [guide][1]

 [1]:  Tutorial_12.0.md